dohmatob/dohmatob.github.io/research.md

 order: 3
 ---

-Working papers (which are not yet on ArXiv, etc.)
+Working papers (not yet in conferences, journals, etc.)
 ==============
-- <a href="/assets/preprints/2020-11-11-implicit-bias.pdf">Implicit bias of any algorithm: bounding bias via margin</a>
+- <a href="/assets/preprints/2020-11-11-implicit-bias.pdf">Implicit bias of any algorithm: bounding bias via margin</a> (preprint)

 Publications